jrpool/docsearch/README.md

 URL=http://www.yourdomain.org
 ```

+1. Ensure that non-local users can reach the application at the port you have chosen (see below under “Execution”).
+If they cannot, modify the server configuration to enable this access.
+If you have `ufw` installed, you can execute `ufw status` to see what is allowed.
+If the required port is not allowed, you can add it by executing `ufw allow 3000` (or such other port as you have chosen).

 2. Install required dependencies (you can see them listed in `package.json`) by executing `npm i`.
 The dependencies that this installs will depend on whether you defined the Node environment as `development` or `production` in the previous step.

 3. The `public/docs` directory is the root of your repository.
 Populate it with directories and files as needed.